Hamburg election: SPD takes early lead, far-right AfD could exit first state parliament | DW | 23.02.2020

 The center-left Social Democrats (SPD) are on track for a decisive win in Hamburg, with early results from Sunday's election indicating that the party will maintain its leadership in the northern German city-state.

-Initial results released by public broadcaster ARD just after polls closed showed the SPD winning 37.6% of the vote.
+Initial results released by public broadcaster ARD showed the SPD winning 38.6% of the vote.

 The Left party is on track to secure 9.1% of the vote, followed by the business-friendly Free Democrats (FDP) with 5%.